 Chief complaints

-A mass was discovered in the right breast during a routine examination.
+A mass was discovered in the right breast of a 49-year-old woman during a routine examination.

 History of present illness

-A 49-year-old woman discovered a mass in the right breast and took a diagnostic workup, including a mammogram which showed a nodule and ultrasound that revealed a mass measuring 2.73 cm × 2.13 cm × 2.57 cm, as well as several enlarged axillary lymph nodes with the largest measuring 1.2 cm × 0.9 cm.
-We performed biopsies on the right breast lesion and axillary lymph nodes.
-All pointed to invasive ductal carcinoma with IHC result for ER (80%), PR (60%), Ki-67 (20%) and ambiguous expression for HER2 (IHC 2+) with negative amplification by FISH (HER2/CEP17 ratio of 1.13) (Figure 1).
-Computed tomography (CT) of the chest, abdomen, and pelvis reflected no sign of metastatic foci and emission computed tomography (ECT) showed negative result, too.
-Accordingly, the patient was classified as stage IIB clinically.
-The patient received NACT with the protocol of epirubicin and cyclophosphamide for 4 cycles followed by docetaxel every 3 wk for 4 cycles and she was also supported by long-acting injection for improving the quantity of leukocyte.
-As a result, the lesions significantly shrank and the patient achieved partial remission in the light of RECIST1.1 criteria with the evidence of ultrasound showing the focus reducing to 0.8 cm × 0.7 cm and no obvious echo of enlarged lymph nodes in the axilla.
-The patient underwent lumpectomy for the right breast cancer afterwards.
-The pathological findings of surgically resected sample supported invasive ductal carcinoma with the tumor measuring 1.1 cm × 0.8 cm × 0.5 cm and spreading to one of fifteen dissected lymph nodes.
-Retesting on the specimen showed that the tumor was positive for ER (2+, 85%) and PR (2+, 10%) but negative for HER2 by IHC (1+).
-And Ki-67 dropped to 2%.
-Still, we received the statement that HER2 amplified by FISH with a HER2/CEP17 ratio of 2.46 (Figure 2).
-The patient then finished radiation after surgery.
-Currently, she is undergoing endocrine treatment with Tamoxifen and dual targeted therapy with trastuzumab and pertuzumab.
-Follow-up including breast ultrasound, abdominal ultrasound and chest CT were regularly monitored every 3 mo without evidence of recurrence.
+The patient discovered a mass in her right breast and underwent diagnostic workup, including a mammogram which showed a nodule and ultrasound that revealed a mass measuring 2.73 cm × 2.13 cm × 2.57 cm, as well as several enlarged axillary lymph nodes with the largest measuring 1.2 cm × 0.9 cm.
+Biopsies of the right breast lesion and axillary lymph nodes were obtained.
+The results pointed to invasive ductal carcinoma with the IHC result for ER (80%), PR (60%), Ki-67 (20%) and ambiguous expression of HER2 (IHC 2+) with negative amplification by FISH (HER2/CEP17 ratio of 1.13) (Figure 1).
+Computed tomography (CT) of the chest, abdomen, and pelvis showed no sign of metastatic foci and emission computed tomography (ECT) showed negative results.
+Accordingly, the patient was classified as stage IIB.
+The patient received NACT with epirubicin and cyclophosphamide for 4 cycles followed by docetaxel every 3 wk for 4 cycles and she was also supported by long-acting injections to improve the quantity of leukocytes.
+As a result, the lesion significantly reduced in size and the patient achieved a partial remission according to the RECIST1.1 criteria, and ultrasound showed that the focus had reduced to 0.8 cm × 0.7 cm and no obvious echo of enlarged lymph nodes in the axilla.
+The patient subsequently underwent lumpectomy of the right breast tumor.
+Pathological findings of the surgically resected sample supported invasive ductal carcinoma with the tumor measuring 1.1 cm × 0.8 cm × 0.5 cm and had spread to one of fifteen dissected lymph nodes.
+Retesting of the specimen showed that the tumor was positive for ER (2+, 85%) and PR (2+, 10%) but negative for HER2 by IHC (1+).
+Also Ki-67 had dropped to 2%.
+However, HER2 amplified by FISH showed a HER2/CEP17 ratio of 2.46 (Figure 2).
+The patient completed radiotherapy after surgery.
+Currently, she is undergoing endocrine treatment with tamoxifen and dual targeted therapy with trastuzumab and pertuzumab.
+Follow-up which included breast ultrasound, abdominal ultrasound and chest CT were regularly performed every 3 mo without evidence of recurrence.

 History of past illness

-The patient was healthy without history of chronic disease and disease of mammary glands.
+The patient was healthy without a history of chronic disease or other breast diseases.

 Physical examination

-A movable mass measuring approximately 2.7 cm × 2.0 cm × 2.5 cm in the right breast and an ipsilateral enlarged axillary lymph node measuring 1.2 cm × 1.0 cm could be felt.
-There is no evidence in the contralateral breast and axillary lymph node.
+A movable mass measuring approximately 2.7 cm × 2.0 cm × 2.5 cm in the right breast and an ipsilateral enlarged axillary lymph node measuring 1.2 cm × 1.0 cm were identified.
+There was no evidence of disease in the contralateral breast and axillary lymph node.

 Laboratory examinations

-All the laboratory examinations are in the normal range.
+All laboratory examinations were in the normal range.

 Imaging examinations

-A mammogram which showed a nodule and ultrasound that revealed a mass measuring 2.73 cm × 2.13 cm × 2.57 cm, as well as several enlarged axillary lymph nodes with the largest measuring 1.2 cm × 0.9 cm.
-CT of the chest, abdomen, and pelvis reflected no sign of metastatic foci and ECT showed negative result, too.
+A mammogram showed a nodule and ultrasound revealed a mass measuring 2.73 cm × 2.13 cm × 2.57 cm, as well as several enlarged axillary lymph nodes with the largest measuring 1.2 cm × 0.9 cm.
+CT of the chest, abdomen, and pelvis showed no sign of metastatic foci and ECT showed negative results.

 FINAL DIAGNOSIS

-Invasive ductal carcinoma with HER2-positive, HR-positive.
+The patient was diagnosed with HER2-positive and hormone receptor-positive invasive ductal carcinoma.

 TREATMENT

-epirubicin and cyclophosphamide for 4 cycles followed by docetaxel every 3 wk for 4 cycles surgery.
+epirubicin and cyclophosphamide for 4 cycles followed by docetaxel every 3 wk for 4 cycles and then surgery.

 OUTCOME AND FOLLOW-UP

-Follow-up including breast ultrasound, abdominal ultrasound and chest CT were regularly monitored every 3 mo without evidence of recurrence.
+Follow-up including breast ultrasound, abdominal ultrasound and chest CT were regularly performed every 3 mo without evidence of recurrence.

 DISCUSSION